 Our program exists to provide intensive treatment for adolescents with RS, to increase awareness of RS, and to conduct clinical research to further the understanding and treatment of RS.
 The program is designed for children ages 12 to 19, and is not suited for children younger than 12 or with cognitive or developmental impairments.

-We are leaders in the field of practice and research with patients with ARS.
+We are leaders in the field of practice and research with patients with RS.
 Our team has worked with patients with very challenging symptoms who require inpatient care due to their medical status.
 By working with patients in the hospital, we are able to provide the most effective care managing feeding tubes, dehydration, and malnutrition.

 Our program is unique in that all of our patients work with a large interdisciplinary team, addressing multiple aspects of the patient’s problem.
 Our team consists of GI specialists, pediatric psychologists, massage therapists, registered dietitians, child life specialists, and therapeutic recreation specialists.

 For referrals or general questions about the Program, please call the GI Motility Referral Coordinator at (614) 722-3456.